vanyle/vectarine/README.md

 ## Getting started on the engine

 Once you have everything installed, we need to setup SDL2.
-SDL2 is the library we use for windowing, input and OpenGL context creation.
+SDL2 is the library we use for windowing, input, and OpenGL context creation.
 You can use the [following reference](https://github.com/Rust-SDL2/rust-sdl2) for more details.

 If you are on linux and want to only compile for linux or the web, you can simply install the following packages: